MohammadAlshorman/Html-Task-2/README.md

 # Html-Task-2
-1 - Can we add form inside another form ?
+1 - Can we add form inside another form ?<br>
-2- if we have more than one input-submit what happen ?
+2- if we have more than one input-submit what happen ?<br>
-3- if we dont have input-submit how we can make form submit ?
+3- if we dont have input-submit how we can make form submit ?<br>

 <hr>